For Enquiry: 93450 45466

 70. Is the class declaration that follows accurate?

-The provided class declaration is incorrect.
+The provided class declaration needs to be corrected.
 In Java, a class cannot be declared as both abstract and final at the same time.
 The keywords “abstract” and “final” have conflicting meanings in Java.
 An abstract class is intended to be subclassed, while a final class cannot be subclassed.
 Therefore, it is not possible to declare a class as both abstract and final.

-71. Is JDK required for Java programmes to execute on every computer?
+71. Is JDK required for Java programs to execute on every computer?

 72. What makes a comparison using the equals method and the == operator different?